PoisotLab/ms_betadiversity_response/README.md

 = \beta_{os} + \beta_{st}$, namely the fact that network dissimilarity
 ($\beta_{wn}$) has a component that can be calculated directly from the dissimilarity of interactions between shared species ($\beta_{os}$), and a component that cannot ($\beta_{st}$).
-Presumably, the value of these components for a pair of networks can generate insights about the mechanisms involved in dissimilarity.
+The $\beta_{st}$ component differs slightly from the others, in that it is a quantification of the *relative* rewiring to overall dissimilarity, and not an *absolute* measure of interaction turnover.
+Presumably, the value of these components for a pair of networks can generate insights about the mechanisms involved in dissimilarity, when interpreted within the context of species turnover and differences in network connectance.

 This approach has been widely adopted since its publication, with recent examples using it to understand the effect of fire on pollination systems